 Limited functionality available

-View the innovation collection
+View the behavioral economics and innovation collections

 Subscribe to receive related content

 This article is featured in Deloitte Review, issue 23

 Create a custom PDF or download the issue

 While innovations are hugely beneficial to business and society, hype often goes along with the territory.
 In their quest to reap the benefits of the next big thing, individuals can find themselves led astray by the publicity or buzz surrounding a new product, service, or idea.
 They may focus too heavily on the hype surrounding an innovation, as opposed to whether the innovation can actually help solve their problem or meet a business need they are dealing with.4